 5. Shop around for the best price

 Naturally, retailers are always competing for your business, so make sure you compare prices between retailers before deciding to add anything to your cart.
+Camera shopping for filming online course can be expensive.
 Here are some helpful tools to help you save on your camera and other business purchases.

 Honey: Use this handy extension to help find the lowest price for an item in your cart while you shop.
 No additional research is needed.